afterpartyai/bittensor-conversation-genome-project/README.md

 If you want to use the local API instead, you need to follow the steps [here](#-running-the-conversation-server-locally)

-Then modify the `.env` of your Validator to point at the web server.
+Then modify the `.env` to point at the web server.
 Comment out the lines:

 ```
 #export CGP_API_READ_HOST=https://api.conversations.xyz